Murali-Learner/TechI/README.md

 - Open the app to see the latest tech news.
 - Switch between dark and light themes from the settings menu.
 - Tap on any news article to read it in the in-app webview.
+- Click on the bookmark icon on each news article to save it for later reading.
+- Click on the top right bookmark icon to view your saved bookmarks.

 ## Built With